Request for Proposals

 The HumanitiesDC grants portal can be accessed at http://grantapplication.wdchumanities.org.
 Please be sure to review the grant qualifications, terms and conditions for the program you are interested in before beginning an application.
 If you or your organization have applied for a HumanitiesDC grant before, please DO NOT create a new account.
 If you are having trouble accessing your existing account, please email the staff contact indicated in this RFP.

 All HumanitiesDC grant applications are accepted via an online grant portal.
 Applications must be successfully submitted by 11:59pm on the day of the deadline.
 Applicants will receive a confirmation email when their proposals have been successfully submitted.
 Applicants should contact the applicable HumanitiesDC staff member immediately should they encounter any technical issues or if they do not receive a confirmation email.
 Incomplete or late applications or applications failing to meet the guidelines or eligibility requirements will not be assigned to the evaluator panels nor will they be considered for funding.
 HumanitiesDC does not accept mailed, emailed, or hand-delivered applications or required attachments.
 HumanitiesDC will accept reasonable accommodation requests from applicants with disabilities in advance of the application due date to assist them in submitting grant applications via mail, email, or hand-delivery.
-To make a request for reasonable accommodation contact the grants staff member listed on this RFP and allow time for the approval of the request.
+To make a request for reasonable accommodation contact the grants staff member listed on this RFP and allow 1-2 business days for a response.

 Organizations without 501c3 non-profit status may apply through an organization serving as a fiscal sponsor provided that the fiscal sponsor organization meets all eligibility requirements in this RFP.
+Individuals may also apply through a fiscal sponsor.
 Under this arrangement, the fiscal sponsor organization takes on all financial and legal obligations of the grant award.
 Fiscal sponsors may support no more than three grant programs at a time.
 Applicants applying through fiscal sponsors must use the fiscal sponsor’s organization account within the HumanitiesDC grants portal to submit their application.
 If the fiscal sponsor does not have an account, an authorized official from the fiscal sponsor organization must create one.
-Fiscal sponsors may not collect more than 10% of the total grant award as a fee for their services.

 100% of awarded grant funds must be applied to direct program costs.
 This may include salary, consulting fees, and/or honoraria for individuals working on the project, but cannot include indirect costs, overhead, rent, utilities, or administrative fees.
 Other disallowed expenses include: food and beverages, tuition and scholarships, debt reduction, re-granting, costs related to fundraisers and special events, expenses unrelated to the execution of the project, and funding to foreign or domestic government agencies.